wende/wende.github.io/_posts/2015-08-30-Cool-language-features-Scala.md

 ## Scala

+[Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)) is a modern language designed to run on [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine).
+It's being developed by former designer of Java - Martin Odersky and [Typesafe company](https://www.typesafe.com/).
+It focuses on merging Functional Programming with Object Oriented concepts, and fixes inherently irreparable flaws of Java.

 Scala has absolutely wicked collections API.
 Almost any List/Set/Array operation can be made without wondering about implementation details.

-There has been a problem to solve for Java program on Quora once:
+I've bumped onto a problem to solve for Java program on Quora once:

 > How can I write a program on Java that outputs the most common digit in an integer?

 Imagine Java code that would solve that.
-We'd have to loop through all characters of String representation, make a Map with values and their count...
+We'd have to loop through all characters of String representation, make a Hash with values and their count...
 You can imagine how much time It'd take.

 Now how would we solve that with Scala Collection Api?